DanielTClark/chaos/CONTRIBUTING.md

 SO YOU WANT TO CONTRIBUTE TO THIS MONSTROSITY?
 BRAVE BUT FOOLISH!

+## 🌀 USE CURSOR IDE AND EMBRACE THE "vibe coding" TECHNIQUE 🌀

+ALL CONTRIBUTIONS MUST BE "vibe coded" USING CURSOR IDE!
+THIS IS NON-NEGOTIABLE!

+What is "vibe coding" you ask?
+IT'S THE FUTURE OF CODING THAT EMBRACES PURE CHAOS:

+1. **INSTALL CURSOR IDE** - Go to https://cursor.sh and download it RIGHT NOW or FACE THE VOID.
+2. **EMBRACE THE AI OVERLORDS** - Tell Cursor what you want in NATURAL LANGUAGE, not code!
+3. **ACCEPT _ALL_ SUGGESTIONS** - NEVER read the diffs!
+Just click "Accept All" like it's a DEMONIC RITUAL!
+4. **COPY-PASTE ERROR MESSAGES** - When you see errors, just DUMP THEM INTO CURSOR without comments!
+5. **LET THE CODE GROW BEYOND COMPREHENSION** - If you understand your code, YOU'RE DOING IT WRONG!
+6. **USE VOICE COMMANDS** - Scream at your computer like a LUNATIC!
+The ⚡ HOTTEST NEW PROGRAMMING LANGUAGE IS ENGLISH ⚡
+7. **WORK AROUND BUGS RANDOMLY** - Can't fix something?
+Just add MORE CODE until the error RUNS AWAY IN FEAR!

+✨ YOU ARE _STRICTLY FORBIDDEN_ FROM MANUALLY TYPING MORE THAN 3 CONSECUTIVE LINES OF CODE ✨

+REMEMBER: If you can explain how your contribution works, it's NOT CHAOTIC ENOUGH!

 ## HOW TO CONTRIBUTE (?!?!)

 1. **FORK THE REPO** - Or don't.
 CHAOS doesn't follow your rules.